Analysis | Contact Lenses Could Soon Replace Our Phone Screens

 “It’s not uncomfortable,” said David Hobbs, the startup’s senior director of product management who has worn several prototypes.

-The lens includes nine titanium batteries of the sort normally found in pacemakers and a flexible circuit narrower than a human hair providing all the power and data.
-A slightly convex mirror bounces light off a tiny reflector, simulating the mechanics of a telescope, which magnifies the pixels that are packed into just two microns, approximately 0.002 millimeters.
+The lens includes nine titanium batteries of the sort normally found in pacemakers and a flexible circuit narrower than a human hair providing all the power and data to the display.
+A slightly convex mirror bounces light off a tiny reflector, magnifying the display by simulating the mechanics of a telescope.
 From a few feet away, that tiny display looks like a pinprick of light.
 But when I looked through the lens more closely, I could watch a video of Baby Yoda, an image as crisp and engaging as any video I’d seen on a screen.

 I could imagine people watching TikTok videos on this one day, but Mojo Vision wants the lens to have practical uses.
 The information it displays on your eye should be “very tight, fast, quick snippets,” said Steve Sinclair, senior vice president of product and marketing.
 Still, the company is figuring out “how much information is too much information,” according to Sinclair, who previously worked on the product team at Apple Inc. that developed the iPhone.